ayotundeakinsola/second-milestone-project/README.md

 Thirdly, I would like to thank my parents for their support.

-Next, special thanks to Haley in the tutor team for guiding me thriugh this project.
+Next, special thanks to Haley in the tutor team for guiding me through this project.
 Many Thanks.